 5. Understand your classroom tech resources and make the most of them

 Like it or not, technology is here to stay.
 Digital resources of all shapes and sizes are becoming a common sight in classrooms around the country in an effort to promote accessibility, smoother processes and teach skills for the modern workplace.

 Mrs. Powers is taking advantage of her Chromebooks to make her graphic organizers completely digital by submitting it on @CanvasLMS using Kami!@GoogleForEdu @OJRHS @Ojrscience @OJRSD @ojrsd_supt pic.twitter.com/11Kh2oieGD

 Fortunately, there are lots of ways that you can harness the digital classroom assets available to both save time and even accelerate learning.
 Whether it’s laptops, Learning Management Systems or digital textbooks, each device or platform can be used to enhance your existing teaching techniques, or better still, give you the freedom to innovate and try new things.

 For example, how about making short videos of interactive battle maps to get geography students more engaged in the landscapes they are studying?
 This is exactly what Meghan Barnash teaching in Arizona did.
 Using Kami on Chromebooks, her 8th-grade students were able to develop their own battle map and accompanying video over the European maps they were studying!

-To learn more about the cool ways you could make the most of your digital teaching resources, get in touch with the team at Kami today at firstname.lastname@example.org.
+To learn more about the cool ways you could make the most of your digital teaching resources, check out how the Kami app could help you today.